Resources for Households Impacted by COVID-19

 - Scott County: 952-496-8686

 - Carver County: 952-361-1600

-Governor Walz has ordered a temporary ban on evictions, so if you miss a rent payment you should not be evicted during this time.
-Rent is still due and you should apply for assistance right away.
+Governor Walz has ordered a halt to most evictions in Minnesota, so if you miss a rent payment you should not be evicted during this time.

 - Find food shelves and free meals near you: http://www.hungersolutions.org/find-help/